 ── Applications arriving at least 6 weeks before the deadline are prescreened to check their completeness but without any decision being taken.
 If necessary additional information may be requested.

 ── All files are examined by the Committee at one of its biannual meetings.

-── After each CACL meeting, the Secretariat publishes a list of applicants, triggering the challenge period.
+── After each CACL meeting, the Secretariat publishes a list of all approved applicants, now classified as "candidates", initiating the challenge period.

-── The list of approved candidates is published on the members’ website in the CACL Newsletter, which announces CACL’s decisions and is emailed to all members at the beginning of the 60-day challenge period.
+── The list of candidates is published in the CACL Newsletter accessible to members only and is also emailed to all members at the beginning of the 60-day challenge period.

 ── Should there be a challenge during the 60-day period, an enquiry will be conducted by CACL, as stipulated in Annex 2 of its Rules of Procedure.

-── In the absence of an enquiry and once the 60-day challenge period has expired, the applicant becomes a member.
+── In the absence of an enquiry and once the 60-day period has expired, the candidate becomes a member.

 That’s all there is to it!